SkyKings-Guild/Guides/guides/voidgloom.md

 ### Tier 3

 - Armor: Full final destination (5k-10k kills)
+- Equipment: Full Molten Set
-- Weapon: Vorpal katana (Higher magic power can do it with Voidedge katana)
+- Weapon: Vorpal katana (Higher magical power can do it with Voidedge katana)
 - Pet: Baby yeti (leg).
-(Legendary wolf can be used for getting xp)
+(Legendary wolf can be used for getting xp) , Enderman (Legendary)
 - Wand of atonement
 - Aspect of the end
 - Florid zombie sword